A Law of Data Reconstruction for Random Features (and Beyond): Related work

 \section{Related work}

 \paragraph{Over-parameterization and memorization.} The problem of label memorization and how it relates to the number of parameters in a neural network dates back to seminal results \citep{cover1965geometrical, baum1988capabilities}.
 More recently, a line of work aimed at showing that gradient descent converges to 0 training loss (i.e., the model memorizes the labels) for networks with progressively smaller over-parameterization \citep{AllenZhuEtal2018, DuEtal2018_ICLR, DuEtal2019, OymakMahdi2019, QuynhMarco2020, nguyen2021proof, tightbounds, bombari2022memorization}, with \cite{bombari2022memorization} proving that $p \gg n$ parameters are sufficient to fit any set of labels in deep neural networks.
+Under a separability assumption, it has also been shown that $n$ arbitrary training points can be perfectly classified by a neural network with $p \gg \sqrt{n}$ parameters \citep{vardi2022on}.
+This, in the context of regression, implies that $p \gg \log(1 / \epsilon) \sqrt{n}$ is sufficient to guarantee an error of at most $\epsilon$.
 In contrast, the problem of input data memorization and reconstruction has been much less explored from a theoretical standpoint. \citet{balle2022reconstructing} proved impossibility results if the model is trained with differential privacy \citep{dwork2006}, and showed that in generalized linear models it is possible to reconstruct an individual data provided all other training samples are known. \citet{loo2024understanding} considered networks with an infinite number of parameters, \citet{smorodinsky2024provable} focused on partial uni-dimensional ($d = 1$) training set reconstruction, and \citet{wang2023reconstructing} assumed knowledge of model gradients, requiring $p \gg d^2$ parameters with $n$ at most of order $d^{1/4}$.
 The regime $p \gg dn$ was heuristically identified by \cite{haim2022reconstructing} as enabling successful data reconstruction, while \citep{brown2021memorization, feldman2025trade} studied its role as a requirement for learning certain tasks, rather than for data reconstruction.